gprimee/resume/resume.md

 * Cook boba and other snacks and prepare fruits and other toppings for the drinks.
 * Clean dishes and the shop to improve the look and keep the environment healthy.

+**Patty B's**

+Host/Server(January 2023 - March 2023)

+- Communicate to coworkers about tables and food.
+- Clean tables and sweep.
+- Seat customers as they walked through the door.
 **Sanmina**

 Mechanical Assembler (September  2022 - December 2022)